IGNF/geoxygene-docs/site/index.rst

     * Minkowski 2D operations (sum between two polygons A and B, subtraction of A and B with reference to the center of mass B, etc.)

-    * Genetic algorithms (linear and nonlinear) of the least squares estimator
+    * Generic algorithms (linear and nonlinear) of the least squares estimator

     * Polygons squaring by least squares compensation